 Display Meaning 1 The flame current (in micro amps) detected from the burner (should be <2 when off and >5 when burner on.
 Low flame current readings suggest poor combustion and may lead to flame lockouts.
 Check gas supply, air supply and combustion setting.)
 2 Actual CH flow temperature (maximum 84C) 3 Actual CH return temperature (maximum 72C) (NB Flow temperatures more than 20C above return temperature may lead to overheat and noise problems.
-Check the pump performance and the system for blockages) 4 Actual DHW temperature (maximum 69C) 5 System water pressure, in bar.
+Check the pump performance and the system for blockages) 4 N.A.
+5 System water pressure, in bar.
 (Maximum 2.5 bar, minimum 0.6 bar.
 The boiler will shut down if the water pressure drops below 0.5 bar) 6 Software version of boiler (not relevant to normal fault diagnosis) 7 Actual flue temperature (of the flue temperature reaches 80C the boiler will drop to minimum rate until the flue temperature drops to 70C.
 If the flue temperature reaches 90C the boiler will shutdown.)
-8 DHW Flow rate.
-Divide this number by 6 to read the actual DHW flow rate through the boiler in litres per minute.
+8 N.A.